az-digital/arizona-bootstrap/site/content/docs/5.0/backwards-compatibility.md

 ### UL Triangles

-The `.ul-triangles` custom Arizona Bootstrap class has beed replaced by `.az-list-triangles`.
+The `.ul-triangles` custom Arizona Bootstrap class has been deprecated and replaced by `.az-list-triangles`.

 ## Removed Utilities